 Perhaps one of the most common misconceptions and assumptions about home education is that there will be a lack of social stimulation for the child and a certain amount of isolation for the parent.
-Yet, in the age of the internet and the reign of social media, nothing could be further from the truth.
+Yet, in the age of the internet and the reign of social media, as well as a range of homeschooling groups located all around the country, nothing could be further from the truth.
 You may grow familiar with the teeth-gnashing annoyance of having to field this question from well-meaning friends and family when you first make the decision to home-educate.

-Home schooling groups are gatherings of home educating families, usually from one location or area.
-Just like our children, each group might be as different from one another as chalk and cheese!
+Homeschooling groups are gatherings of home educating families, usually from one location or area.
+Just like our children, each home education group might be as different from one another as chalk and cheese!
 Some might offer regular learning and group teaching options, others might provide a meet and greet and a social occasion but all provide mutual support and an opportunity to share resources, plans and expertise.

-The groups can often provide a fantastic opportunity to gain support and assistance with teaching topics or areas with which you’re less familiar or confident.
-Group members, coming from a shared philosophy and passion, sometimes forge friendships that go on to last a lifetime.
+The homeschool groups near you can often provide a fantastic opportunity to gain support and assistance with teaching topics or areas with which you’re less familiar or confident.
+Group members, coming from a shared philosophy and passion, sometimes forge friendships that go on to last a lifetime - not just whilst you’re looking for homeschool support.

-The key takeaway here is that, no matter how alone you might feel in your decision, you are actually surrounded by other local families who feel the same way you do and are going through the same things you are.
-So reach out and join in with your community of home education champions as much or as little as you like.
+The key takeaway here is that, no matter how alone you might feel in your decision to start homeschooling, you are actually surrounded by other local families who feel the same way you do and are going through the same things you are.
+So reach out and join in with your community of home education champions as much or as little as you like, you’ll be surprised how many homeschool groups near you there are!

 As well as joining local groups and meeting nearby friends and peers who’re treading the same path as you, you can further boost your home education social circle via the internet.
-There are a wealth of communities, groups and forums packed full of parents and educators just like you.
-You can find support, information, anecdotes and advice without even having to get out of your pajamas!
+There are a wealth of homeschooling communities, groups and forums packed full of parents and educators just like you.
+You can find homeschooling support groups, information, anecdotes and advice without even having to get out of your pajamas!

-Check out forums such as A Little Bit of Structure, the Mumsnet HE forum and the Netmums page for home schooling for message boards specifically for and about all things home education.
+Check out homeschool forums such as A Little Bit of Structure, the Mumsnet HE forum and the Netmums page for homeschooling for message boards specifically for and about all things home education.
 These are brilliant forums for asking questions you might have been too afraid to ask and for networking with home educators across the country and, indeed, from around the world.

 Facebook gets its fair share of negative press, and yet it can also be one of the most powerful tools for change and support we have in the modern age.